cmharlow/rialto-wiki/[WIP]Vitro-Data-Ingest-Options.md

 Anything put in the `abox/firsttime` or `tbox/firsttime` directories will get loaded into the store the first time (hence the name) - i.e. when those models are empty or on startup.
 The obvious downfall here is that it would require an application restart every time we want the data loaded.

-## 6. Use Jena TDBLoader
+## 6. Use Jena tdbLoader

-Use Jena's command line tool to load files directly into the
+Use Jena's command line tool to load files directly and efficiently into a TDB-back model.
+Tdbloader2 can only be used to create a database.

 https://jena.apache.org/documentation/tdb/commands.html